Friends and Partners in Your Community

 Nonprofit management, strategic planning, and grant writing clients

-Jack O'Byrne, PhD took over management of the Camden Shipyard & Maritime Museum in April 2015 and opened the new museum in September 2016 to rave reviews.
-In March 2017 the museum adopted the adjacent Veterans Park which has been vastly improved through the help corporate and government partners and will be rededicated in November 2017.
+Jack O'Byrne, PhD took began managing the Camden Shipyard & Maritime Museum in April 2015 and opened the new museum in September 2016 to rave reviews.
+In March 2017 the museum adopted the adjacent Veterans Park which rededicated in November 2017 after extensive improvements.
 In October 2017 the renovated former church rectory will become the Waterfront South Artist Residency and the 1st floor will be the Shipyard Worker House exhibit.

 In 2016 Jack assisted the International Fine Art Fund in acquiring their nonprofit status and researched locations for an art center in Philadelphia.
 Assisted with nonprofit consultation and grant writing services until their relocation to Los Angeles.